Mastering Main and Subordinate Clauses: A full breakdown with Examples

 Conclusion

 Mastering the distinction between main and subordinate clauses is a cornerstone of effective writing.
-By understanding their functions and how to combine them effectively, you can construct clear, concise, and sophisticated sentences that accurately convey your thoughts and ideas.
+So by understanding their functions and how to combine them effectively, you can construct clear, concise, and sophisticated sentences that accurately convey your thoughts and ideas.
 Consistent practice and careful analysis of sentence structure will significantly enhance your grammatical skills and writing proficiency.
 Remember, the key is to identify the subject and verb in each clause and determine whether it can stand alone as a complete thought.
-With dedication and practice, you'll become confident in your ability to navigate the complexities of main and subordinate clauses and create compelling written work.
+With dedication and practice, you'll become confident in your ability to work through the complexities of main and subordinate clauses and create compelling written work.